In North Dakota, GOP candidates are shoo-ins | WORLD

 BALLOT MEASURES

 Constitutional measures require a simple majority in the state legislature to appear before voters on the ballot.
-There are three statewide constitutional amendments proposed in this election.
+There are five statewide ballot measures up for election this year.

 • Constitutional Measure 1 modernizes the language in the state constitution that describes disabilities and institutions of the state.
 For instance, the amendment would replace “an institution for the feebleminded” with “a facility for individuals with developmental disabilities.”